 C. When no appeal is filed, an appeal denied, or after the appeal process is completed, the following notifications shall occur:

 2. If sanctions result in suspension, withdrawal or removal from office or enjoinment from practice, the parties shall be notified within 24 hours of the decision.
-The ED shall inform the Board of Representatives and a report of the sanction shall be published in the next issue of the ACPE newsletter.
+The ED shall inform the Board and a report of the sanction shall be published in the next issue of the ACPE newsletter.
 The published notifications will be sent by the ED to the endorsing agent of the respondent and local entity of the original incident as well as any current employer.

 3. When the respondent is a dual member with APC, APC notification practices will also be followed.